sealofsolomon/GettingAndCleaningDataCourseProject/CodeBook.md

 * Computes the average of each variable for each activity and each subject into a new tidy dataset using the lapply and mean functions

+* Sorts the tidy dataset by subject and activity

 * Outputs the new tidy dataset to the working directory in a file called "tidyHARdataset.txt"

 Resulting set of variables for the new tidy dataset